mhai247/Bill_Preprocess_OCR/README.md

-# Bill Preprocess for Better OCR
+# Text Image Scan
-## Problem
+## Introduciton
-I'm doing a OCR model in Bill information extracting.
-But not always our data is good enough.
-This repo is to make the image ready for classification phase.
+This repo is to scan and align a text image file using text detection.
 From this
 ![Input image](data/test/z2848586099063_d70389229cda6d2be64064040265291a.jpg "Input image") To this